nitrogenlabs/lex/src/commands/serverless/serverless.docs.md

 - `--quiet` - No Lex notifications printed in the console
 - `--remove` - Removes all files from the output directory before starting
 - `--usePublicIp` - Force refresh the cached public IP address
-- `--variables <json>` - Environment variables to set in process.env
+- `--variables <json>` - Environment variables to set in process.env (overrides .env file variables)
+- `--debug` - Enable GraphQL debug logging to see queries, variables, and operations
+- `--printOutput` - Print GraphQL response output including status, headers, and body

 ## Configuration